silexlabs/responsize/README.md

 Copyright Silex Labs 2014.
 Licensed under the MIT license.

-ResponSize is an amazing tool that enables the user to generate a responsive style sheet for a website.
-ResponSize can help you to have an optimal viewing experience for your website!

 Responsize can be used as an online tool, like the [Responsize app hosted by Silex Labs](http://app.responsize.org/).
 See the instructions bellow to host an instance on your servers.

 Responsize can be used as a library, providing app developers with the individual components used in Responsize, such as the resizeable Stage component.